retflipper/DATA332_CountingCars/README.md

 - Mean: -0.09
 - Standard Deviation: 2.24
 - Outliers: -7, -6, -5, -4, -3, 2, 3, 5, 6, 8, 10, 11, 14
-- The median is just over the speed limit of 30.
-The interquartile range is from 28-34, meaning 50% of the speeds fall within this range.
-A large portion of the IQR is above 30 mph, meaning most of the drivers were speeding.
-The right whisker ends at 41, further portraying that the data is skewed above the speed limit.
-Based on this, we can assume that the presence of a speed sign may not lead to drivers decreasing their speed.
+- This box & whisker plot displays the difference in speed from a driver's initial vs. their final read.
+The mean and median both being at or near zero respectively show that the presence of a speed sign may not deter drivers from lowering there speed.

 ## Stacked Barchart with Speeding by Car Type
 <img src= 'Images/speeding_by_car.png'>